 She has a BA (Hons) Accounting & Finance degree from the Liverpool John Moores University.

-Graham has a degree in Geography and Sociology from the University of Kent.
+Lawrence has a BA in European Politics and Legislative Studies from the University of Hull.

 Policy Lead: Engagement, EU and Regulation